PackagePages/LaravelPackage.com/docs/01-the-basics.md

 ## Autoloading

-After each installation or update, composer will generate an `autoload.php` file in the `/vendor` directory.
+Composer will generate an `autoload.php` file in the `/vendor` directory after each installation or update.
 By including this single file, you’ll be able to access all classes provided by your installed libraries.

 Looking at a Laravel project, you’ll see that the `public/index.php` file in the application root (which handles all incoming requests) requires the autoloader, which then makes all required libraries usable within the scope of your application.
-This includes Laravel’s first party Illuminate components as well as any required third party packages.
+This includes Laravel’s first-party Illuminate components as well as any required third party packages.

 Laravel's `public/index.php` file: